The world's greatest symbol of love and devotion

-It has graced the pages of books for centuries but nothing quite prepares you for seeing the Taj Mahal for the very first time.
-The ultimate symbol of eternal love, this is one of India’s most memorable and emotive sights.
-Heartbroken after the death of his favourite wife, Mumtaz Mahal, during the birth of their 14th child, Shah Jahan set about building the world’s most beautiful monument in her honour.
-It took a workforce of more than 20,000 men 22 years to build, painstakingly making sure every slab of marble, precious stone and stroke of calligraphy was perfect.
+It has graced the pages of books for centuries, but nothing quite prepares you to see the Taj Mahal in person.
+The ultimate symbol of eternal love, this is one of India’s most unforgettable sights.
+After the death of his wife, Mumtaz Mahal, the heartbroken Shah Jahan set out to create a beautiful monument in her honour.
+It took 22 years to build, with more than 20,000 workers painstakingly perfecting every slab of marble and stroke of calligraphy.

-The Taj Mahal sits on the banks of the holy Yamuna River within 42 acres of beautiful gardens.
-The domed mausoleum sits 52m above the river bank, surrounded by minarets on all four sides.
-It is flanked by a mosque and a guest house, both made from red sandstone and mirror images of each other.
+The Taj Mahal sits on the banks of the holy Yamuna River amid 42 acres of beautiful gardens.
+The domed mausoleum rises 52 metres (171 feet) above the river bank, surrounded by minarets on all four sides.
+It’s flanked by a mosque and a guest house, both made from red sandstone and mirror images of each other.
+The burial chamber holds the graves of both Mumtaz Mahal and Shah Jahan, who was brought to rest by her side.

-As the light changes, so too does the colour of the Taj Mahal.
-One of the best times to visit is in the early hours when it is bathed in the ethereal glow of the morning light.
-As the sun rises, the marble changes from a soft golden hue to dazzling white, and as evening draws in, its character changes once again.
-The inside is no less beautiful with precious stones, intricate carvings and ornate inscriptions of the Koran.
-Mumtaz Khan’s grave is housed in the burial chamber alongside Shah Jahan, who was brought to rest by her side on his death.
+We can arrange private Taj Mahal tours that allow you to witness its changing colours from dawn to dusk.
+In the early hours, the building is bathed in the ethereal glow of the morning light.
+As the sun rises, the marble shifts from soft gold to dazzling white, and as evening approaches, it transforms once again.
+The inside is no less beautiful, featuring precious stones, intricate carvings and ornate inscriptions of the Quran.

 Highlights

-Take a walking tour through the nearby villages for a glimpse into life in rural India.
+Take a walking tour through nearby villages for authentic insights into life in rural India

 A visit to Agra is truly memorable.
-The city is a gateway to India’s fascinating Mughal history, with the Taj Mahal as the ultimate showstopper—this breathtaking monument is a must-see, and its beauty is totally mesmerising, especially at sunrise or sunset when the marble appears to glow.
+The city is a gateway to India’s fascinating Mughal history, with the Taj Mahal as the ultimate showstopper.
+This breathtaking monument is a must-see; its beauty is totally mesmerising, especially at sunrise or sunset when the marble appears to glow.

 Senior Travel Designer